Spathius agrili: Biological control

-S. agrili, and two other species of parasitoid wasps (Tetrastichus planipennisi, and Oobius agrili), were introduced and released into the United States as biological control agents of the EAB.
+Spathius agrili, and two other species of parasitoid wasps (Tetrastichus planipennisi, and Oobius agrili), were introduced and released into the United States as biological control agents of the EAB.
 However, of the three, Tetrastichus planipennisi has been the most effective at parasitizing EAB and establishing self-sustaining populations.

 Detailed research was conducted on the wasps before they were approved for release as biocontrol agents.
 Laboratory methods have been developed for continuous rearing of this and other species of EAB parasitoid wasps.
 Extensive tests of the specificity of these parasitoids on native beetles and other insects were carried out.
 No-choice laboratory assays of larval wood-boring insects from China and North America showed they were capable of attacking other species of Agrilus, although success of parasitism was significantly lower in species other than EAB.
 S. agrili was only attracted to select species of Fraxinus and to Salix babylonica.
 In natural settings, S. agrili will be unlikely to encounter and parasitize non-target larvae as it does not search other tree species.
 This, in addition to other tests of host specificity, led to approval of the wasp for controlled releases in specific study sites in the United States for further research.